X

 Diclofenac should be taken at the lowest effective dose for the shortest possible time.
 It is contraindicated in heart disease.
 This article does not replace medical advice.

-Diclofenac is one of the most widely prescribed pain and anti-rheumatic medications in the world — and at the same time the NSAID with the highest cardiovascular risk among over-the-counter options.
-This is not a trivial matter: the combination of broad availability and substantial cardiac risk makes diclofenac one of the most pharmacologically important topics for public education in self-medication.
+Diclofenac is one of the most prescribed pain and rheumatism medicines worldwide – and at the same time the NSAID with the highest cardiovascular risk among the over-the-counter options.
+This is no small matter: the combination of wide availability and considerable cardiac risk makes diclofenac one of the pharmacologically most important topics for patient education in self-medication.

 | Property | Details |